 It is possible to restore teeth in a state of decay by crowning.
 A plastic or metal crown will cover the exposed part of the tooth above the gum line.
 The purpose of a dental crown is to strengthen a brittle and fragile tooth.
 An impression will help to ensure an exact fit, so as not to displace the teeth next to the crown.
 Part of the dental crown impression-making process is the removal of tooth enamel in order to ensure a snug fit of the replacement.

 Dental Bridge Impressions

 The purpose of a dental bridge is to close or “bridge” the gap between teeth due to a missing tooth or missing teeth.
 A dental bridge is a prosthetic tooth that is anchored in place by dental crowns on either side.
 Dental crowns can cap natural teeth or implants.
-To guarantee an accurate fit, a dentist will make an impression of the teeth on both sides of the gap.
+To guarantee a precise fit, a dentist will make an accurate impression of the teeth on both sides of the gap.

 A dentist will recommend porcelain veneers to cover imperfections, small chips, cracks, and stains.
 Veneers are thin, porcelain shells and that bond to the front of the teeth.
 Lab technicians use an impression to shape the porcelain veneers.
 Like with crowns, dentists will remove a thin layer of enamel from the teeth in order to glue the veneers to your teeth.

 Historically dental impressions were made with pink putty.
 Apart from being uncomfortable, dental impressions can also trigger a gag reflex.
 Today, the pink putty has given way to a variety of other solid or semi-solid materials as well as digital dental impressions.
 Below is a list of steps in creating a dental impression:

 - A dentist or dental assistant will use a dental impression tray to mix the impression materials.